 When all is said and done, we know that you only want the very best for your four-legged companion.
 Recognizing that your dog is in pain is heart-breaking and leaves pet parents wondering how to proceed.
 The main thing that we want to stress is the importance of knowing the associated risks of the conventional medication you are prescribed prior to administering it.
 It can ultimately be the difference between life and death for your pet.

 A life full of pain is no way to live.
-Let Honest Paws help.
-Above all, we sincerely hope that your pup feels better soon.
+We sincerely hope that your pup feels better soon.